immiao/immiao.github.io/_posts/Others/2014-03-10-wechat-platform.md

 I set up the server for our project on Sina Cloud.
 The principle is as following:

 * get the user input from our Wechat platform
-* send POST request to [http://www.xiaohuangji.com](http://www.xiaohuangji.com), which is a auto-response online robot
+* send POST request to [http://www.xiaohuangji.com](http://www.xiaohuangji.com), which is an auto-response online robot
 * parse XML returned by the website
 * show the response to the user